Stocks Extend Gains After Fed Decision

 By David Hodari and Amrith Ramkumar

-U.S. stocks extended their rebound Wednesday, heading for their highest close since early December, after the Federal Reserve left interest rates unchanged and signaled further increases are on hold.
+U.S. stocks extended their rebound Wednesday after the Federal Reserve left interest rates unchanged and signaled further increases are on hold.

 Wednesday's decision put an end to the runoff closer into view and dropped explicit references to rate increases, an encouraging development for analysts anxious about Fed policy.